ndevillard/sdiff/README.md

 prototypes, and function definitions.
 Each symbol is registered by name, file name, type, and function signature where applicable.

-## Use case
+## Use

+The program expects two names.
+Those names can either be a C header file or a directory containing C header files.
+For directories, no recursive search is performed, they must contain a flat structure with all header files at the same level.

-One header file is the reference, it contains all symbols that must be defined by a candidate.
+The first provided name is the reference: it contains all symbols that need to be defined.

-The other header file (or set of header files) is the candidate.

-`sdiff` compares the two header files to see if all the symbols declared in the reference also appear in the candidate.
-It will also detect symbols multiply defined, symbols that fail to appear, or symbols that are in the candidate and not in the reference.

-Hope that's useful
-Nicolas
+The second provided name is a candidate.
+All header files will be parsed and searched for symbols present in the reference.

+The program output describes:

+- What symbols are declared in both reference and candidate.
+- What symbols differ between reference and candidate.

+Differing symbols can be:

+- Symbols declared differently: one could be a function and another a macro
+- Structs that do not have identical members
+- Functions that do not have identical prototypes
+- Typedefs that have the same name but different definitions

+The program does not parse defines and macros, so they could have different values between reference and candidate.

+Run with `-v` to get more a verbose output.